 The standard contract provides for the performance of the general manager to be formally reviewed at least annually against the agreed performance criteria for the position.
 The agreed performance criteria are set out in an agreement that is signed within three months of the commencement of the contract.
 A council may also undertake interim performance reviews as appropriate.

 The general manager must sign a performance agreement with the council.
-Other senior staff must sign a performance agreement with the general manager.
-These performance agreements should reflect the activities, performance targets and performance measures as outlined in the council's delivery program.
+The performance agreement should reflect the activities, performance targets and performance measures as outlined in the council's delivery program.